Blog post banner

 Epistemic labels

-Content here doesn’t “expire” like in traditional blogs.
+Content here doesn’t necessarily “expire” like in traditional blogs.
 It lives, changes, and sometimes needs a bit of maintenance.
 They broadly belong to one of the following statuses:

 • Evergreen: Content that’s pretty timeless and will stay relevant.